China says threats to harvests grow

-BEIJING China's food security is under greater threat as its agriculture faces growing land, water and labor shortages over the next decade, the country's agriculture minister said on Friday.
+BEIJING China's food security is under greater threat as its agriculture faces growing land, water and labour shortages over the next decade, the country's agriculture minister said on Friday.

-This year is expected to be China's ninth consecutive year of rising grain output, but experts have warned it might struggle to continue improving yields, despite a campaign aimed at consolidating, mechanizing and commercializing its farms.
+This year is expected to be China's ninth consecutive year of rising grain output, but experts have warned it might struggle to continue improving yields, despite a campaign aimed at consolidating, mechanising and commercialising its farms.

 "Agricultural production is facing greater risks - natural risks, market risks, security risks - and it is entering a period of high investment, high costs and high prices."